kalverra/kalverra.github.io/content/essays/do-i-have-ADHD.md

 ## How Do I Fix It?

 My main complaint is lack of focus, specifically lacking consistent and controlled focus.
 I’m blessed with a flexible schedule, but it’s not flexible enough to let me sit around all day and wait for inspiration.
 So I need to focus (hehe) on solving that aspect.
-Other parts of my ADHD have proven useful in my life and career though, so ideally we can keep both around.
+Other parts of my ADHD have proven useful in my life and career, being able to swap between a ton of things with little friction has led me to some interesting learning experiences.

 ### The Usuals